 Map for day three of 3 days in the Cotswolds

-It felt like the most populated of the villages we saw and had a few shops like Joules and White Stuff too.
+It was the most populated of the villages we saw and had a few shops like Joules and White Stuff too.
 We actually just went straight for breakfast at Jack’s as we decided to see Cirencester, rather than eat around the De Vere Cotswold Park.

 Jack’s turned out to be an excellent choice.